Las Vegas Grand Larceny Lawyer

 Under Nevada state law, an individual can be charged with larceny when they are accused of intentionally stealing or otherwise taking personal property owned by another person over a certain value.
 This serious crime can result in imprisonment of up to ten years, so it is critical that you take all steps to protect your rights.

-If you have been charged with grand larceny, then there’s no time to waste in mounting a vigorous defense.
-Reach out to the grand larceny lawyers at Adras & Altig to discuss your legal options at absolutely no cost to you.
+If you have been charged with grand larceny in Las Vegas, then there’s no time to waste in mounting a vigorous defense.
+Reach out to the Las Vegas grand larceny lawyers at Adras & Altig to discuss your legal options at absolutely no cost to you.
 We will review the circumstances of your case and craft a solid legal strategy on your behalf.
 Contact us today for a free initial case review.

 What is Grand Larceny?